apache/beam/learning/tour-of-beam/learning-content/triggers/concept/description.md

 limitations under the License.
 -->

-### Trigger
+### Triggers

 When collecting and grouping data into windows, Beam uses triggers to determine when to emit the aggregated results of each window (referred to as a pane).
-If you use Beam’s default windowing configuration and default trigger, Beam outputs the aggregated result when it estimates all data has arrived, and discards all subsequent data for that window.
+If you use Beam’s default windowing configuration and default trigger, Beam outputs the aggregated result when it estimates all data has arrived and discards all subsequent data for that window.

 You can set triggers for your PCollections to change this default behavior.
-Beam provides a number of pre-built triggers that you can set:
+Beam provides several pre-built triggers that you can set:

-Event time triggers.
+* Event time triggers.
 These triggers operate on the event time, as indicated by the timestamp on each data element.
 Beam’s default trigger is event time-based.
-Processing time triggers.
+* Processing time triggers.
 These triggers operate on the processing time – the time when the data element is processed at any given stage in the pipeline.
-Data-driven triggers.
-These triggers operate by examining the data as it arrives in each window, and firing when that data meets a certain property.
+* Data-driven triggers.
+These triggers operate by examining the data as it arrives in each window and firing when that data meets a certain property.
 Currently, data-driven triggers only support firing after a certain number of data elements.
-Composite triggers.
+* Composite triggers.
 These triggers combine multiple triggers in various ways.

 ### Handling late data